sandeepthapa/github/README.md

  github
-we are ready to test github.
+we are ready to test github.nd we know you are also ready`